omnilaboratory/OmniBOLT-spec/OmniBOLT-05-Atomic-Swap-among-Channels.md

 ## Hashed TimeLock Swap Contract

-Hashed TimeLock Swap Contract (HTLSC), which defines a swap, consists of two separate HTLCs with extra specified exchange rate of tokens and time lockers.
+Hashed TimeLock Swap Contract (HTLSC), which defines a swap, consists of two separate HTLCs with an extra specified exchange rate of tokens and time lockers.

 Simply there are 5 steps in a swap.

 **Step 0**: Alice creats `HTLC 1` to pay Bob X USDT. `HTLC 1` is locked by `Hash(R)` and time locker `t1`.
-**Step 1**: Alice notifies Bob the details of `HTLC 1`.
+**Step 1**: Alice notifies Bob of the details of `HTLC 1`.
-**Step 2**: Bob either acknowledges and creates `HTLC 2` to pay Alice Y BTC, or ignors the message, in which case `HTLC 1` will be automatically canceled after timeframe `t1`.  `HTLC 2` is also locked by `Hash(R)`.
+**Step 2**: Bob either acknowledges and creates `HTLC 2` to pay Alice Y BTC or ignores the message, in which case `HTLC 1` will be automatically canceled after timeframe `t1`.  `HTLC 2` is also locked by `Hash(R)`.
-**Step 3**: In this step, Alice apply `R` in her BTC channel to get her BTC fund.
+**Step 3**: In this step, Alice applies `R` in her BTC channel to get her BTC fund.
 She has to check the redeem script `HTLC 2`, to see whether or not the `HTLC 2` is locked by `Hash(R)`.
 If Bob is cheating, he could use a faked `Hash(R')` in redeem script.
-Therefor when Alice apply `R` to unlock her fund in BTC channel, she will get nothing but expose the secrete `R` to Bob.
+Therefore when Alice applies `R` to unlock her fund in the BTC channel, she will get nothing but expose the secrete `R` to Bob.
 **Step 4**: After Alice exposes `R` to Bob, Bob then can use `R` to get his fund in his USDT channel.
-**Step 5**: If Alice changes her mind, refuse to apply `R` to get her fund in BTC, then after a timeframe, funds in BTC channels and in USDT channels are all refund to the original accounts.
-No one in this swap will take lose.
+**Step 5**: If Alice changes her mind, and refuses to apply `R` to get her fund in BTC, then after a timeframe, funds in BTC channels and USDT channels are all refunded to the original accounts.
+No one in this swap will take a loss.

-No participant is able to cheat.
-After inputting `R` in each channel, the `HTLC 1` and `2` transform to general commitment transactions, which is the same procedure that how an [HTLC transforms to a commitment transaction](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md#terminate-htlc-off-chain).
+No participant can cheat.
+After inputting `R` in each channel, the `HTLC 1` and `2` transform into general commitment transactions, which is the same procedure that how an [HTLC transforms to a commitment transaction](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md#terminate-htlc-off-chain).

 In chain `[Alice, USDT, David_1] --> ... --> [David_n, USDT, Bob]`, Alice creates `HTLC 1` and its mirror transactions on Bob side, with time locker `t1`, which in the diagram is 3 days as an example.

 <p align="center">
   <img width="768" alt="HTLC with full Breach Remedy transactions" src="https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/imgs/HTLC-diagram-with-Breach-Remedy.png">
 </p>

-At the same time, Bob creates `HTLC 2` in the chain `[Bob, BTC, Carol_1] --> ... --> [Carol_n, BTC, Alice]` and its mirror transactions on Alice side, sending the agreed number of BTCs to Alice.
+At the same time, Bob creates `HTLC 2` in the chain `[Bob, BTC, Carol_1] --> ... --> [Carol_n, BTC, Alice]` and its mirror transactions on Alice's side, sending the agreed number of BTCs to Alice.
 Time locker `t2` is set to be 2 days, less than `t1=3` days.

 <p align="center">
   <img width="768" alt="HTLC with full Breach Remedy transactions" src="https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/imgs/HTLC-diagram-with-Breach-Remedy-BTC-channel.png">